+EXECUTIVE SUMMARY

-EXECUTIVE SUMMARY This report describes a pedestrian level wind study undertaken to assess wind conditions for a proposed mixed-use development located at 201-213 Rideau Street in Ottawa, Ontario.
+This report describes a pedestrian level wind study undertaken to assess wind conditions for a proposed residential development located at 36 Robinson Avenue in Ottawa, Ontario.
 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the Computational Fluid Dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the development site.
 The results and recommendations derived from these considerations are summarized in the following paragraphs and detailed in the subsequent report.

-Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings prepared by RLA Architecture dated October 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+Our work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Hobin Architecture Incorporated in February 2019, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

 A complete summary of the predicted wind conditions is provided in Section 5 of this report and illustrated in Figures 3A-6B following the main text.
-Based on CFD test results, interpretation, experience with similar developments, and City of Ottawa pedestrian wind speed criteria, we conclude that wind conditions over all pedestrian-sensitive grade-level locations within and surrounding the study site will be acceptable for the intended uses on a seasonal basis.
-The Level 3 outdoor amenity area will also be suitable for sitting throughout the year without mitigation, which is acceptable.
+Based on CFD test results, interpretation, experience with similar developments, and City of Ottawa pedestrian wind speed criteria, we conclude that wind conditions over all pedestrian sensitive grade-level locations within and surrounding the study site will be acceptable for the intended uses on a seasonal basis.